kooboo-binbin/CryptoCoinTrader/TradeConsole/README.md

   "Id": "dc814ec9-3b0d-42e1-a308-5f5556a4e5de",  /// it is id which could be any guid
-    "BuyExchangeName": "gdax",					/// which exchange you wnat to buy "SellExchangeName": "bitstamp",				/// which exchange you want to sell "CurrencyPair": 0,							/// which curreny pair you want to trade, beteur is 0, ltceur is 1 "SpreadValue": 3.0,							///
+    "BuyExchangeName": "gdax",					/// which exchange you wnat to buy "SellExchangeName": "bitstamp",				/// which exchange you want to sell "CurrencyPair": 0,							/// which curreny pair you want to trade, btceur is 0, ltceur is 1 "SpreadValue": 3.0,							///
     "SpreadPercentage": 0.03,
     "SpreadType": 0,							///0 Arbitrage by spreadValue, 1 Arbitrage by Spread Percentage